irisyjchang/InstituteForComputingInResearch/README.md

 # run the following in the terminal
 python3 ./LEXRANK.py < input.txt
 ```
+you can edit input.txt to the file names and sample numbers you want
 ## ACKNOWLEDGEMENT
 Thank you for running our code and feel free to contact us with suggestions!
 ## SUPPORT